TN 84 (06-24)

 C. Adjustment of an underpayment(s)

-We withhold any underpayment that becomes due after we notify the individual about the overpayment, as long as he or she does not protest the overpayment.
+We withhold any underpayment that becomes due after we notify the individual about the overpayment, as long as they do not protest the overpayment.
 Use of the underpayment to reduce the overpayment applies even if partial withholding or installment payments are ongoing.
 For more information regarding the overpayment notice, see GN 02201.009.

 NOTE: We do not use an underpayment to reduce or recover an incorrect payment for benefit payments issued after the month of death or later.